Emergency Relief

 Flooding in Hat Yai, Thailand

-Hat Yai, in Southern Thailand, is currently experiencing major flooding, having received 1,390 mm of rain over an eight day period.
+Hat Yai, in Southern Thailand, experienced major flooding in November 2025 with 1,390 mm of rain over an eight day period.
+80% of the city was submerged under one to five meters of water.

-Jarren and Cindie, our partner global workers in the city, are helping with providing support for students and families and provide food to support the evacuees.
-As the waters begin to recede the cleanup work will be enormous and there are many families that have lost nearly everything in the flood.
+Jarren and Cindie, our partner global workers in the city, helped by providing support for students and families and provide food to support the evacuees.
+As the waters receded they assisted with cleanup and relief efforts.

 Image-Flooding in Hat Yai, Thailand